MultiTechSystems/bootloaders/README.md

 process will begin.
 This file can be loaded using the `transfer` or `recv` commands.
 It can also be created by the application via the FOTA process.

-The upgrade binary must only contain the applic
+The upgrade binary must only contain the application firmware (no bootloader).
+It must also have a CRC32 appended to the end of the file.